syncfusion-content/flutter-docs/Flutter/calendar/date-navigations.md

 ![Show date picker](images/date-navigation/show_date_picker.png)

 ## Show today button
 You can enable the today button by using the [showTodayButton] property in the calendar, which displays the today button in the header view.
-It allows you to quickly navigate from the current view to the today view.
+It allows you to quickly navigate from the current view to the today's view.

 {% tabs %}
 {% highlight dart hl_lines="5" %}